pcesar65/GoNumero.com/_posts/2018-06-12-supplements.md

   <img src="http://muaythaipros.com/wp-content/uploads/2014/02/beta-alanine.jpg" style="width:300px;height:200px;margin-right:20px;float: right;">
  <b> How does Beta Alanine work?</b>

-<small>While exercising, muscle contracts causing more acid accumulating in the muscle making you feel the burn.
-The build-up of acid impairs the ability of your muscles to keep contracting and causing you to end your training set.</small>
+<small>While exercising, muscle contracts causing  acid accumulating the build-up of acid impairs the ability of your muscles to keep contracting and causing you to end your training set.
+Carnosine serves as an acid buffer and helps counteract this acid build up, which increases the amount of work your muscles can do before they become fatigued.[7]
+In order to increase carnosine in your muscles you need Beta-alanine.</small>

  <div id="amzn-assoc-ad-fe05528c-3d49-46dc-a8a9-336378252f6e"></div><script async src="//z-na.amazon-adsystem.com/widgets/onejs?MarketPlace=US&adInstanceId=fe05528c-3d49-46dc-a8a9-336378252f6e"></script>

+<small>Intense workouts without the adequate amounts of non-essential amino acid can't produce carnosine efficiently and you are limited to a slow time recovery and less gains. </small>
+> <small> research has shown that supplementation with beta-alanine is incredibly effective for increasing muscle carnosine levels.[8]</small>

++ <small>Greater Endurance </small>
++ <small>Increase Strength </small>
++ <small>Supports Muscle Growth </small>

+<b>Side Effets</b>
+<small> When consumed, you get paresthesia (tingles) usually the first time you take it similar to pre-workout.
+That's because Beta-Alanine is one of the few proven commodities in pre-workout supplements that deliver results.
+ITS A MUST.
+Next time you buy pre-workout check the ingredients.
+The paresthesia is harmless and will eventually go away once you reach saturation.
+No other side effects

 Recommendation: <a href="https://amzn.to/2EVQmKI">Beta Alanine</a>

 ## Pure Whey Protein Isolate